Icermli/the-unix-programming-environment/Chapter02/README.md

 If the first argument is a file and the second is a dir, it will copy the file into the dir.

 I shall come back to second question when i get to Chapter 7...

+## Exercise 2-9.
+> Find out about the other files in `/dev` by reading Section 4 of the manual.
+What is the difference between `/dev/mt0` and `/dev/rmt0`?
+Comment on the potential advantages of having subdirectories in `/dev` for discs, tapes, etc.

+`/dev/rmt0` is to deal with foreign tapes.

+Advantages: easy to find different types of devices.

+## Exercise 2-10.
+> Tapes written on non-UNIX systems often have different block sizes, such as 800 bytes --- ten 80-character card images --- but the tape device `/dev/mt0` expects 512-byte blocks.
+Look up the `dd` command (`dd(1)`) to see how to read such a tape.

+Through `dd bs=512` both input and output block size is set to 512 bytes.

+## Exercise 2-11.
+> Why isn't `/dev/tty` just a link to your login terminal?
+What would happen if it were mode `rw--w--w-` like your login terminal?

+Others login to the machine won't have a terminal to use.

+Other users will not be able to read their terminal name.

+## Exercise 2-12.
+> How does `write(1)` work?
+Hint: see `utmp(5)`.

+Use `utmp` to find user id `ut_name[8]` and send to their login terminal `ut_line[8]`.

+## Exercise 2-13.
+> How can you tell if a user has been active at the terminal recently?

+May consider check `ut_time` of `utmp` to see user login time.